E2B Menu Editor

 - If you don’t have a .cfg file, load the \_ISO\Sample_MyE2B.cfg file directly from the E2B USB drive.

-- Note: E2B_Editor.exe does not display animations or display stamps with transparency, or the correct E2B version number or the correct value of some other special variables (e.g. %SIZE_HD1%).
+- Note: E2B_Editor.exe does not display animations or display STAMPS with transparency, or the correct E2B version number or the correct value of some other special variables (e.g. %SIZE_HD1%).
+E2B can display transparent .bmp files – but the Editor cannot.

 - The E2B menus will display the filename extensions unless Other E2B options – No file extensions in menus (EXTOFF=1) is ticked.